ANU-HPC/aiwc-for-the-masses/paper/paper.md

 Since oclgrind is a multithreaded program -- to the extent that each OpenCL workitem is run on a separate pthread -- we only print the log if it occurs on the first thread.
 The default Gaussian Elimination test data is run on 4 threads and calls the `Fan1` and `Fan2` kernels three (3) times.
 For this analysis we only store the traces of first execution of the `Fan1` kernel.
 These traces were then piped from each of the implementations.
-The differences between traces are shown below followed by the differences in llvm outputs of the source kerrnels, OpenCL is on the left and CUDA on the right:

 \setcounter{mainlisting}{\value{lstlisting}}
 \setcounter{lstlisting}{0}